 Importantly, we’re creating vibrant places for Victorians that are embedded into the urban fabric of the towns, suburbs and cities in which we live.
 We’re creating places that bolster investment, create uplift and support wellbeing, ensuring Victoria continues to be one of the most liveable places in the world, now and for generations to come.

-Robert Fiske is leading the planning, management and delivery of major health, social housing and sport infrastructure in Victoria.
+Robert Fiske is leading the planning, management and delivery of major health and social housing infrastructure in Victoria.